South Korea, Japan impose new unilateral sanctions on North Korea

 It also bans North Korean copper, nickel, silver and zinc exports - and the sale of statues.
 Pyongyang is famous for building huge, socialist-style statues which it exports mainly to African countries.

-(Addition reporting by Jack Kim in SEOUL; Writing by James Pearson; Editing by Nick Macfie)
+Additional reporting by Jack Kim in SEOUL and Michael Martina in BEIJING; Writing by James Pearson; Editing by Nick Macfie